Opinion: Endorsements are an important cog in the machine of democracy

 I pleaded with my colleagues to join me in the interview with the candidate.
 No one would.

 I had an hour long one-on-one discussion with the man who would become president four years later in what may be the most meteoric rise in history.
-I was stuck by Barack Obama’s brilliance.
+I was struck by Barack Obama’s brilliance.
 Of course we endorsed him.

 That summer he gave the memorable speech at the Democratic National Convention, saying, “there is not a liberal America and a conservative America — there is the United States of America.
 There is not a black America and a white America and Latino America and Asian America — there’s the United States of America.”